Bellham History, Family Crest & Coats of Arms

 The ancient Scottish name Bellham is rooted in the people of the Pictish clans.
 Bellham was a name for a bellman or town crier.

 Early Origins of the Bellham family

-Caithness (Gaelic: Gallaibh), the northern tip of Scotland, a Norse/Viking controlled region from the 9th century, which became the Earldom of Caithness, where they had been settled from ancient times, long before the Norman Conquest in 1066.
+The surname Bellham was first found in Caithness (Gaelic: Gallaibh), the northern tip of Scotland, a Norse/Viking controlled region from the 9th century, which became the Earldom of Caithness, where they had been settled from ancient times, long before the Norman Conquest in 1066.

 Early History of the Bellham family